joeyjurjens/django-es-facets/README.md

         return self.request.GET.get("search_query")
 ```

-If you want to search only within specific fields, you can add the `fields` property on your `DynamicFacetedSearch` subclass like this:
+If you want to only search within specific fields, you can set that on your `FacetedSearch` class:
 ```python
 class CatalogueFacetedSearch(DynamicFacetedSearch):
     fields = ["title^3", "upc^5", "description"]
 ```
 As you can see, you can also boost fields if you want by adding the `^` symbol followed by the boost value.
-This is all functionality that comes with the `FacetedSearch` class from `python-elasticsearch-dsl`.